Vatapi Ganapatim: Music

 Dikshitar composed Vatapi Ganapatim in Hamsadhvani raga (musical mode) of Carnatic music, which was created by his father Ramaswami Dikshitar (1735–1817) in 1790.
-The hymn is the only piece of Muthuswami Dikshitar in this raga; Muthuswami generally preferred "more traditional – and usually more complex -" Carnatic ragas.
+The hymn is the only piece of Muthuswami Dikshitar in this raga, other than the Krithi, Parvathi Pathim; Muthuswami generally preferred "more traditional – and usually more complex -" Carnatic ragas.
 Ramaswami's other two sons, who were also composers, did not compose in this raga.
 However, the raga is still popular and has found takers in the Hindustani classical music school of North India.
-The kriti genre derives from devotional song forms like kirtan and bhajan.

 According to the Tantric school to which Muthuswami belonged, the Swaras (musical notes) have symbolic associations.
 The note Shadja (Sa) originates from the Muladhara chakra, whose presiding deity is Ganesha.
-It is also associated with the notes gandharva (ga) and Nishada (ni), the latter is often compared with an elephant's sound – thus suitable for the elephant-headed god.
+It is also associated with the notes Gandhara (ga) and Nishada (ni), the latter is often compared with an elephant's sound – thus suitable for the elephant-headed god.
 The consonants of these notes, ga and na also appear as the first consonants in the name of the god (Ga-na-pati).
 Thus, Muthuswami Dikshitar may have digressed from his usual ragas and composed in Hamsadhvani, due to the Tantric associations with Ganesha.
 Amy Catlin suggests that the composition is composed to conjure the image of a dancing Ganesha.